Demand and consumer surplus in the payday-loan market: Evidence from British Columbia: Introduction

-However, direct evidence linking interest rates to the demand for payday loans remains limited.
-In this study, we exploit policy changes in British Columbia between 2012 and 2019 that reduced the maximum fee per \$100 borrowed from \$23 to \$17, and subsequently to \$15.
-Using provincial-level aggregate data on borrowing costs and total loan value, we estimate a linear demand curve for payday loans and calculate the associated welfare effects.
-We estimate that the \$8 reduction from \$23 to \$15 increased consumer surplus by about \$28.6 million per year (2012 CAD).
-A recent policy effective January 2025 further lowers the cap from \$15 to \$14 per \$100.
-We estimate that this will add roughly \$3.9 million (2012 CAD) in annual consumer surplus.
+Studies on interest-rate caps for mainstream consumer loans, which typically have APRs between 6\% and 50\%, show that increasing interest-rate caps raises the likelihood that credit-constrained consumers can obtain a loan, whereas lowering the cap may restrict access and potentially harm these borrowers (\cite{rigbi2013effects,madeira2019impact}).
+However, the population targeted by payday loans is very different from that of mainstream consumer loans, and there is little existing evidence examining how interest rates affect the demand for payday loans and the resulting consumer surplus.
+Only one earlier study exploited transaction-level data to examine the reduction of the maximum fee per \$100 borrowed from \$15 to \$10 in Rhode Island and estimated an annual consumer-surplus gain of approximately \$3.4 million (USD) (\cite{fekrazad2020impacts}).
+In this study, we exploit multiple policy changes in British Columbia—which has a payday loan market roughly five times larger than Rhode Island’s—to analyze cap reductions between 2012 and 2019 that lowered the maximum fee per \$100 borrowed from \$23 to \$17, and subsequently to \$15.
+Using provincial-level aggregate data on borrowing costs and total loan volume, we estimate a linear demand curve for payday loans and calculate the associated welfare effects.
+We estimate that the \$8 reduction from \$23 to \$15 increased consumer surplus by approximately \$28.6 million per year (2012 CAD).
+A more recent policy, effective January 2025, further reduces the cap from \$15 to \$14 per \$100, and we estimate that this change will generate an additional \$3.9 million (2012 CAD) in annual consumer surplus.